 - Shipment: The product is shipped to the university for delivery to the department (desktop delivery) or to Central Receiving.

 - Receipt: The receipt of the product is documented electronically in FRMS.
 For desktop delivery, departments must enter the receipt within 72 hours of the delivery.
-Receipts for items delivered to Central Receiving will be created by central receiving personnel.
+If shipments for a purchase order are split over multiple days, an electronic receipt should be entered for each partial shipment.
+Receipts for items delivered to Central Receiving are created by central receiving personnel.

 - Invoice and Payment: The supplier sends an electronic invoice which triggers the electronic matching process, voucher creation, and payment scheduling.

 D. Benefits of the UT Market/FRMS Procurement Process

 Processing orders in UT Market results in many benefits to the university including reduced processing time, lower product cost, greater administrative control, and lower administrative costs.

 - Shoppers can save frequently ordered items in "favorites" lists, eliminating the need to search for them later.

 - Shopping in UT Market eliminates the need for departments to use paper order request forms, which reduces redundant entry of product information into multiple systems.